By Ellis Longhurst, Contributing Writer

 The remaining space in the deck should be dedicated to Trainer cards that enhance the player’s strategy or disrupt the opponent’s strategy.
 Trying to do both of these things typically means you’re not going to do that well at either one.

 This is the portion of the deck that will differ the most between players because it is often a reflection of personal taste.
-For example, some players may choose to include the Chaotic Swell Stadium card to disrupt their opponent, while others may prefer the Viridian Forest Stadium card to guarantee they have access to the Energy cards required to attack.
+For example, some players may choose to include the Artazon Stadium card to increase their chance of setting up evolving Basic Pokémon, while others may prefer the PokéStop Stadium card to turbo through their deck and find key Item cards.

 Watching for Weakness

 The major weakness of a deck comprising one type of Pokémon is…just that!
 Pokémon of the same type often share a Weakness.
-This Lightning-type deck would have a difficult time in battle against a deck that attacks with Fighting-type Pokémon, as every Pokémon except Zapdos is weak to Fighting-type attacks.
+This Water-type deck would have a difficult time in battle against a deck that attacks with Metal or Fighting-type Pokémon, as the primary attackers—Chien-Pao ex and Iron Hands ex—are respectively weak to Metal-type attacks and Fighting-type attacks.

 Discerning deck builders add one or two Pokémon of a different type to their deck in order to mitigate the impact of a single Weakness.
 It can’t just be any Pokémon—it needs to be one that can utilize the same type of Energy cards as the other Pokémon in the deck, and one that is consistent with the deck’s overall strategy.
-For example, this Lightning-type deck could incorporate Mewtwo & Mew-GX or Cramorant V, which are not weak to Fighting-type Pokémon and can use Lightning-type Energy.
+For example, this Water-type deck incorporates Kyogre, Radiant Greninja, and Iron Hands ex, which are not weak to Metal-type Pokémon and can mostly use Water-type Energy.

 Building Your Deck Around Specific Pokémon

 Let’s take a look at another approach to deckbuilding—focusing the strategy on one or two specific Pokémon rather than a type.
-The amount and type of Energy required for a Pokémon to attack varies, and you have to figure out how you’ll get the Pokémon into play, too.
+The amount and type of Energy required for a Pokémon to attack varies, and you have to figure out how you’ll get the Pokémon into play too.
 Not surprisingly, this means the decks themselves can vary wildly in the nature and spread of Pokémon, Trainer cards, and Energy cards.
 Fortunately, there are a few steps that deck builders can follow to make any Pokémon shine.
-Let’s use Polteageist from the Sword & Shield—Darkness Ablaze expansion as an example in our next deck.
+Let’s use Great Tusk from the Scarlet & Violet—Temporal Forces expansion as an example in our next deck.

 Remember when we mentioned that most decks have about 12–16 Pokémon?
-This one has 26, taking up nearly half the deck, and only eight Energy!
+This one only has 8, and it has little intention of taking Prize cards!
+The main goal of the deck is to run the opponent out of cards, and this alternate win condition requires a unique approach.
 The guidelines are always just that—guidelines—and you should always be ready to boldly diverge from them when the time comes.

 Identifying Core Cards for Your Deck

 The first step is to identify the core components of the deck.
 These are the cards that are absolutely essential to the deck’s primary strategy.
 It’s often the case that there are four copies of important cards.
 The more copies of the same card in a deck, the more likely it is a player will be able to draw that card when it’s needed.
-You can see this in the example deck: Polteageist is a Stage 1 Pokémon, so we include four of it, but this also means the deck needs to include Sinistea, too.
-So, we also include the maximum four copies of it.
+You can see this in the example deck: Great Tusk is the star of the deck, so we include four of it, and its Land Collapse attack reaches its full effectiveness when used after playing an Ancient Supporter card.
+For this reason, we play four copies of both Professor Sada’s Vitality and Explorer’s Guidance.

 Selecting Cards to Support an Unconventional Strategy

 The next step is to ensure that the main Pokémon can be retrieved from the deck or discard pile when they’re required for battle.
-Notice how this Polteageist deck includes a variety of Trainer cards to achieve that goal—Quick Ball lets you search for Basic Pokémon like Sinistea, Evolution Incense lets you search for Evolution Pokémon like Polteageist, and Great Ball lets you search for both.
-Like the Lightning-type deck above, Polteageist also includes Supporter cards and Pokémon with Abilities that enable players to draw these core cards.
+Notice how this Great Tusk deck includes a variety of Trainer cards to achieve that goal—Nest Ball lets you search for Basic Pokémon like Great Tusk, Hisuian Heavy Ball helps you find any Basic Pokémon stuck in your Prize cards, and Super Rod makes it possible to retrieve any Great Tusk that has been Knocked Out.
+Like the Water-type deck above, Great Tusk also includes Supporter cards and Pokémon with Abilities that enable players to draw these core cards.
 Access to lots of cards, either by searching with Item cards like those mentioned above or by drawing a bunch of cards (like with Professor’s Research), is extremely important in virtually every deck.

 Every deck builder should seek to include cards in their deck that can serve a dual purpose.
-With the Polteageist deck in mind, consider the advantage gained by playing Quick Ball instead of Pokémon Communication, Roxie instead of Marnie, and Great Catcher instead of Boss’s Orders.
+With the Great Tusk deck in mind, consider the advantage gained by playing Earthen Vessel instead of Energy Search, Explorer’s Guidance instead of Professor’s Research, and Counter Catcher instead of Boss’s Orders.
 There are basic similarities between these card pairings, but the differences are big enough to sway the outcome of battle.
 Deckbuilding is made of these small decisions that contribute to the overall result.

 Now that you’ve read up on a couple of different approaches to deckbuilding, it’s time to build your own deck!